JuanTorres29/colombia-dengue-forecasting-tft/README.md

 > Torres Contreras, J. A. (2026). *Predicción de casos de dengue en
 > Colombia mediante Temporal Fusion Transformer (TFT)*.
 Undergraduate
-> thesis, Pontificia Universidad Javeriana, Departamento de Matemáticas,
-> Programa Ciencia de Datos.
+> thesis, Pontificia Universidad Javeriana, Programa Ciencia de Datos.

+## License

+This code is released for academic and research purposes.
+Underlying SIVIGILA, IDEAM, MODIS, NOAA, and DANE data are subject to the terms of their respective providers.

 ## License